-Participants must meet a combination of eligibility requirements set by the Supplemental Security Income Program or General Assistance program to qualify for assistance.
+You must meet a combination of eligibility requirements set by the Supplemental Security Income program or General Assistance program to qualify for assistance.
 There are also income and asset limits.

 Generally, the program serves:

-For more details, contact your county human services office.
+For more details, contact your county or tribal office (PDF).

-Housing providers receive payments to pay for rent, utilities, food, household supplies and other necessities for room and board to participants.
+Your housing provider will receive payments to pay for your rent, utilities, food, household supplies and other necessities.

 Effective July 1, 2014, the current maximum GRH housing payment is $876 per month.
 The amount for individual participants may vary.

-Depending on their income, some participants pay a portion of the GRH housing rate directly to their housing provider.
+Depending on your income, you may have to pay a portion of the GRH housing rate directly to your housing provider.

-The program can pay for additional supportive services in some settings if participants do not qualify for home and community-based waiver programs.
+The program can pay for additional supportive services in some settings if you do not qualify for home and community-based waiver programs.